radicaled42/api-proxy/README.md

 # API Proxy with Vagrant

+This is a simple approach on how to proxy different services on the same instance using Ansible.

 The main goal is provide the necessary code to deploy a PoC infrastructure able to support a web application development lifecycle.
 Provide the Ansible code to deploy a PoC on Docker with a Load Balancer that sends traffic to different backends depending on certain
 patterns:
 	- We will use HAProxy as a load balancer